henrietta-k/adapt-learning-wiki/Creating-your-first-course.md

 ````

 Scroll to the bottom of your document and locate the last instance of ````}````
 Update this to include a comma, ````},````

+_When inserting any new json objects, always make sure you include this comma between any objects, otherwise your course will fail to build._

 On a new line directly after paste the code you copied earlier, so the end of your file should now look like the following:

 ````